treeverse/lakeFS/docs/integrations/delta.md

 ## Beta: Viewing Delta table changes in lakeFS

-Using lakeFS, you can compare different versions of Delta tables, view the table operations done since the tables diverged and their details.
+Using lakeFS you can compare different versions of Delta tables, view the table operations that have been done since the tables diverged, and the details of those operations.

 For example, comparing branches `dev` and `main`, we can see that the _movies_ table has changed on `dev` since the branches diverged.
 Expanding the delete operation, we learn that all movies with a rating < 4 were deleted from the table on the `dev` branch.